 Transportation deficiency analysis provided MPO staff insights on transportation improvements to consider for Moving Toward 2050.
 Staff concluded that roadway improvements must be targeted at critical regional locations such as the US 29/US 250 Bypass or US 250 at Pantops.
 Regarding transit improvements, the ongoing work of the Regional Transit Partnership will be valuable in identifying priorities for the transit system.
 As part of the Jefferson Area Bicycle and Pedestrian Plan, staff determined that access via bike facilities is limited by significant barriers prohibiting connectivity despite reasonable access to facilities within the urban core.
 Likewise, staff established that the pedestrian network lacks key links that could provide greater accessibility.
+Additionally, the development of the needs prioritization process included an evaluation of how access to employment could be improved for each mode.

 Staff used this information and recommendations from other plans to develop an initial list of proposed roadway, transit, bicycle, and pedestrian projects targeted at improving these areas.
-Bicycle and pedestrian projects were taken from the 2019 Jefferson Area Bicycle and Pedestrian Plan.
-Intersection and bridge projects were identified based on VDOT and locality evaluations.
+Bicycle and pedestrian projects were taken from the 2019 Jefferson Area Bicycle and Pedestrian

 These projects are discussed further in Chapter 7.